-On Friday the 13th of January, I crossed the Hungarian border near the Horgoš crossing.
-There were 55 of us in the group at the beginning and we all crossed over onto the Hungarian side.
-Then we separated and 12 of us, including myself, got caught by the Hungarian police about two kilometers from the border fence.
-Four policemen approached us in a marked police car; they had two dogs with them.
+On january 13th, 12 people on the move crossed the Hungarian border near the Horgoš crossing.
+Initially there were 55 people in the group, and all 55 people crossed the border on to the Hungarian side, after which they separated and 12 people, including the interviewee, were caught by the Hungarian police about two kilometers from the border fence.
+Four policeofficers approached them in a marked police car; they had two dogs with them.

-Meanwhile, two other police cars came with eight men and four dogs.
-I remember one of them was an older, fat man.
-They had us all sit in a puddle, knee deep.
-One of us, a 13-year old boy couldn’t stop crying because of the gas so they moved him from the front to the back of the line, so he was sitting next to me.
-He kept crying and they were laughing at him and hitting him with police batons saying: Shut up!
-Shut up!
-He was the youngest of us but there were three other minors in the group.
+Two additional police cars arrived with eight police officers and four dogs.
+The police instructed the 12 people on the move to sit in a puddle, with water knee deep.
+One of the 12, a 13-year old boy was crying because of the gas, the police moved him from the front to the back of the line, so he was sitting next to the interviewee.
+The 12 year old was crying and the police were laughing at him and hitting him with police batons while yelling at him to shut up.
+The 12 year old boy was the youngest in the group of 12 people on the move, but there were three additional minors in the group also.

-The policemen ordered us to put our hands up and open our jackets so they could hit us on ribs and stomachs.
-Some of them were using plastic batons while the rest was armed with metal ones.
-Afterwards they searched us, one man at the time, while the rest of us remained sitting in water.
-They had each of us stand up so they could remove our warm clothing, jackets, gloves, hats, trousers (if someone was wearing more than one pair).
-They destroyed the dinars they found on us and put our euros in their pockets.
-They smashed our phones on the ground.
+The police ordered the group of 12 people to put their hands up and open their jackets, and proceeded to hit them on their ribs and stomachs.
+Some of the police officers used plastic batons and the rest was armed with metal batons.
+Afterwards the police searched the 12 people, one person at a time, while the rest remained sitting in the water.
+The police ordered each person to stand up so they could remove warm clothing, jackets, gloves, hats, trousers (if someone was wearing more than one pair).
+The police further destroyed the dinars they found and took any euros that were found in the pockets, and smashed all phones on the ground.

-During the search we had to hold our hands up in the air in the strong, cold wind.
-After the search was done they still had us sitting in the puddle, but this time ordered us to put our hands on the next person’s shoulders and started hitting us on our ribs with police batons.
+During the search the 12 people had to hold their hands up in the air in the strong, cold wind.
+After the search was done the 12 people were forced to remain sitting in the puddle of water, and were ordered to put their hands on the next person’s shoulders, at which point the police started hitting them on their ribs with batons.

 One of the policeman stood atop my friend’s shoulders and started laughing and jumping on him.
 Then they told us to stand up but keep the line and released the dogs on us from the right side.

-Then they called the dogs off but told us to remain in line.
-They went behind us so we couldn’t see them and started tapping us on the shoulders.
+The police went behind us so we couldn’t see them and started tapping us on the shoulders.
 Anytime one of us turned around to look at them, the policeman would say: Hello! and spray gas in our eyes again.
 They didn’t let us clean our faces, saying that they should stay that way.
-Afterwards they took us to the police van, hitting our calves with batons as we were walking.
-They didn’t let us enter the part of the van meant for transporting people, instead they crammed us in the luggage space, hitting and pushing us in order to do so, as there was not enough space for twelve people there.

 Anytime one of us turned around to look at them, the policeman would say: Hello! and spray gas in our eyes again.
 They didn’t let us clean our faces, saying that they should stay that way.

-There was a sign on the border fence which we were forced to read aloud, saying that we didn’t experience any physical or verbal abuse from Hungarian authorities.
-They recorded each of us reading.
-At the time we were saying that we hadn’t experienced any abuse the dogs were released on us again, just circling around our legs, below the point where the camera could see them.
-Then they let us through the fence and ordered us to go back to Serbia.
-There was no Serbian police on the other side.
+The police recorded each person reading the sign out loud, as they were reading out the sign the dogs were released on them again, circling around their legs, below the point where the camera could see them.
+Then they let them through the fence and ordered them to go back to Serbia.
+There were no Serbian police on the other side.

-The whole thing lasted around two hours, as we got caught at 7pm and reached the gas station in Horgoš at 9:30pm.
+The episode lasted around two hours, the 12 people were caught at 7pm and reached the gas station in Horgoš at 9:30pm.

-I crossed the Hungarian border with forty other people.
-I don’t remember the name of the place; I don’t remember the date.
-Behind the border fence we started walking very fast for about five minutes.
-Then eleven others and I sat down, while the remaining twenty-eight walked ahead.
+The interviewee crossed the Hungarian border with forty other people.
+The interviewee do not remember the name of the place or the date.
+Behind the border fence the group of people on the move started walking very fast for about five minutes.
+The interviewee and eleven others sat down, while the remaining twenty-eight walked ahead.
 Between twelve and fourteen police officers arrived; some in a car, some by walking.
-They had torches and were looking for us.
-We stood up and they came to us, started kicking us and hitting us on the ribs with police batons.
-I don’t know what the batons were made of but they were black, heavy and very hard.
+They had torches and were looking for the group of people.
+The group of 12 people stood up and the police came towards them, the police officers started kicking them and hitting them on the ribs with heavy and hard, black batons.

 We were still sitting down in the water when they came behind each of us saying: Hello my friend.
 When we turned to look at them, we were sprayed in the eyes.

-They asked why we tried to cross the border.
-They made a video of me.
-I was told to read aloud a statement that was on a hook on the border gate while they were filming me.
-After I finished reading, one of the policemen pushed me to the other side.
-When we all had read the statement they opened the gate and said: Go!
-We walked back and arrived at the gas station around 21:30.
+The police asked why they tried to cross the border, and then made a video of the interviewee, who was told to read aloud a statement that was on a hook on the border gate, while the police were filming.
+After everyone had read the statement the police opened the gate, and the group walked back and arrived at the gas station around 21:30.